mercer/mercer.github.io/_posts/2014-10-29-a-survey-of-java-based-ecommerce-software.md

 The Apache Open for Business Project
 -------------------------------------
 OFBiz is an ecosystem on its own.
-It has been around since 2007 and today if offers anything you'd want from a business management software [https://en.wikipedia.org/wiki/Apache_OFBiz][1].
-It has authorized.net support [https://cwiki.apache.org/confluence/display/OFBENDUSER/Apache+OFBiz+Business+Setup+Guide][2].
-The code is available [https://fisheye6.atlassian.com/browse/ofbiz][3].
-The issue tracker says OFBiz is an active project [https://issues.apache.org/jira/browse/OFBIZ/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel][3].
-The quick start [quickstart: https://ofbiz.apache.org/download.html][4].
+It has been around since 2007 and today if offers anything you'd want from a [business management software](https://en.wikipedia.org/wiki/Apache_OFBiz).
+It has [authorized.net support](https://cwiki.apache.org/confluence/display/OFBENDUSER/Apache+OFBiz+Business+Setup+Guide).
+The [code](https://fisheye6.atlassian.com/browse/ofbiz) is available.
+The [issue tracker](https://issues.apache.org/jira/browse/OFBIZ/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel) says OFBiz is an active project.
+The [quick start](https://ofbiz.apache.org/download.html).

 BroadLeaf
 -----------